How to apply for a VA loan

-VA loans are a great way for veterans, military personnel, and surviving spouses who qualify to buy or refinance a home.
+Loans from the Department of Veterans Affairs (VA) are a great way for Veterans, military personnel, and surviving spouses who qualify to buy or refinance a home.
 The benefits of VA loans include 0% down payments, no mortgage insurance, flexible credit scores, and competitive interest rates.

 How you apply for a VA loan is similar to the way you apply for other types of mortgages.
 There are some differences, however.
 Read on to learn more about how to apply for a VA loan!